$\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds: notation and terminology

-If $G$ is a group let $G'$, $\zeta{G}$ and $\sqrt{G}$ be the commutator subgroup, centre and maximal nilpotent normal subgroup, respectively, and let $I(G)$ be the preimage of the torsion of $G/G'$ in $G$.
+If $G$ is a group let $G'$ be its commutator subgroup and let $\beta_1(G)$ be the rank of $G/G'$.
+Let $I(G)$ be the preimage of the torsion of $G/G'$ in $G$, and let $\sqrt{G}$ be the Hirsch-Plotkin radical of $G$.
+(In the cases of interest below, $\sqrt{G}$ is the unique maximal nilpotent normal subgroup of $G$.)
 Let $X^2(G)$ be the subgroup generated by squares.
 If $x\in{G}$ let $c_x$ be the automorphism induced by conjugation by $x$.
+If $H\leq{G}$ let $C_G(H)$ and $N_G(H)$ be the centralizer and normalizer of $H$ in $G$, respectively.
+In particular, $\zeta{G}=C_G(G)$ is the centre of $G$.
+If $G$ is virtually solvable let $h(G)$ be its Hirsch length.